-Choice of the guitar neck width is largely influenced by the playing style - fingerpicking or flatpicking.
-This is counter intuitive to the common perception that it is governed by the ease of the fretting hand and the grip.
+Choice of the guitar neck width is largely influenced by the playing style – fingerpicking or flatpicking.
+This is counterintuitive to the common perception that it is governed by the ease of the fretting hand and the grip.

 Wider necks increase the distance between the strings, allowing sufficient room for picking fingers to have a broad stroke.
-Classical guitars require larger stroke originating at the first knuckle joint for fuller tone and additional control.
+Classical guitars require a larger stroke originating at the first knuckle joint for fuller tone and additional control.

 Unless you play six to 7 hours daily, you should not worry too much about fretboard repairs.
 Most Ebony and even Rosewood fingerboards will last more than 30 years in this situation.

-However, if you play for many hours per day in aggressive style style or keep big fingernails, some pits and cracks may appear after 10 to 15 years.
-These can be repaired by use of dust of the concerned wood mixed with epoxy resin.
+However, if you play for many hours per day in an aggressive style or keep big fingernails, some pits and cracks may appear after 10 to 15 years.
+These can be repaired by the use of dust of the concerned wood mixed with epoxy resin.
 If the damages are more, even fingerboard replacement is a pretty routine repair job.

 - Inexpensive and vintage guitars have brass frets.
 Brass is soft and wears down quicker than other options.

 - Some manufacturers offer stainless steel or other similar metal frets.
-These frets are hard and smooth with virtually non existent wear.
+These frets are hard and smooth with virtually non-existent wear.
 If you play aggressively and require regular refretting, it is better to go in for stainless steel frets.
 But, harder materials are difficult to work with and require hard and expensive tools, making repairs costly.

-- Evo, an alloy of Copper, Tin, Nickel and Iron is also used to make frets.
+- Evo, an alloy of Copper, Tin, Nickel, and Iron is also used to make frets.
 Its hardness is between that of Nickel Silver and Stainless steel.
-So, it is easier to work with and less expensive to refret.
+So, it is easier to work with and less expensive to re-fret.

 Fret or Fretwire, as it is called, is made up of two components, the Crown and the Tang.

-- Crown is also known as the bead.
+- The Crown is also known as the bead.
 This is visible or the exposed part of the fret on the fingerboard.
 While fretting, you press the string against the crown.

 - Luthiers make fine slots in the fingerboard at required intervals.
 Tang are placed in these slots.
-Fretwire is drawn little longer than fingerboard width and hammered in.
+Fretwire is drawn a little longer than fingerboard width and hammered in.
 Side protrusions are then cut and filed.
 Some manufacturers use epoxy glue in the grooves to seat frets.
 This makes the guitar harder to refret and is not recommended.

 Crown Width & Height

-A fret is termed as medium, if it has medium width and height, around 0.085” x 0.045”.
+A fret is termed as a medium, if it has medium width and height, around 0.085” x 0.045”.
 These are found on most Acoustic guitars.
-Jumbo frets have dimensions of 0.115” x 0.05” (+), where (+) sign means more than the given dimension.
-These are used on most Electric guitars and some Acoustic guitars with Electric guitar feel.
+Jumbo frets have dimensions of 0.115” x 0.05” (+), where the (+) sign means more than the given dimension.
+These are used on most Electric guitars and some Acoustic guitars with an Electric guitar feel.